shr-skopos/mailman/README.md

 7. Start the server using the command: `npm run start` or `node server.js`.

-8. To start MailHog, enter these commands in your terminal: `~/go/bin/MailHog`
+8. To start MailHog, enter these commands in your terminal: `~/go/bin/MailHog` or `MailHog`

 9. Open a web browser and go to http://localhost:3000.